Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 The cities data shows the country name for each city.
 Build an array of unique country names and show a pie chart showing countries.
 Use the total population for all cities in that country for the value.

-This won't show country population accurately but it will be proportional to the city size we already have.
+This won't show a countries actual population but it will be proportional to the city size we already have.

 Draw another smaller pie chart in one of the corners.